 Jade and I love cooking classes.
 Every country we go to we make sure we take a class.
 Unfortunately because we are still near the beginning of our travels the number we have been on is still relatively low.
+Luckily, there are plenty of amazing cooking schools in Asia for us to try in the future.
 However I believe we now have a pretty good grasp at what makes a brilliant, good or sub par cooking school.

 This is not a scolding review of Dewmini Roti Shop.
 Mostly because the class did what it set out to do and taught us how to cook Sri Lankan food.
 But did it stand up to the hype?
 And by ‘hype’ I mean the very consistent 5 start reviews across the board.

 This is where you will be doing the class at Dewmini Roti Shop.
 The door in the background is the entrance to where the owner’s family lives.